fabiokerstens/FDIR_PQ9/README.md

 #### Prerequisites
 To run the FDIR code, one requires the MSP432P401R LaunchPad, as well as a USB to micro-USB cable with a computer, running either LINUX or WINDOWS.
-In the present work, we use WINDOWS.
+In the presented work, WINDOWS is used, but the same commands can be used for connection via a LINUX terminal.

 #### Hardware Setup
 To setup the system, connect the LaunchPad to the computer via one of the USB ports.
 Open WINDOWS PowerShell in administrator mode and locate the repository: